Adding a stretchable & sticky header to a SwiftUI ScrollView

 How to implement scroll offset tracking

-We need to detect the scroll offset to be able to stick the header to the top and adjust certain parts of it as it scrolls.
+We need to detect the scroll offset to be able to stick the header to the top and adjust it as it scrolls.
 For instance, Spotify scales and fades out the cover and fades in the screen title.

-As we saw in this blog post, we can detect scroll offset by using a preference key and a coordinate namespace.
+As we saw here, we can detect it by using a preference key and a coordinate namespace.
 By adding a tiny layer on top of a native ScrollView, the post’s ScrollViewWithOffset will continuously provide us with an updated scroll offset as its content scrolls.

 How to implement a stretchable scroll view header